Proxy statement: Retail investors

+When retail investors own stock via investment funds such as mutual funds, the investor cannot vote the shares as the investment manager has that power.
 According to one estimate, retail investors voted 46% of the time between 2011 and 2016.
 According to a 2013 estimate, between 23 and 38% of stocks are held directly, compared to 20% held by mutual funds and 16% held by pensions.

-When retail investors own stock via investment funds such as mutual funds, the investor cannot vote the shares as the investment manager has that power.

-Regulation 14A and Schedule 14A

-Regulation 14A is the set of rules around proxy solicitations while Schedule 14A sets rules for the proxy statement.